matthew-brett/dsfe/notebooks/01/what-is-data-science.md

 ## Elements of data science

 If we are right, then data science is defined by what data scientists do.
 What do do they do?

 * They collate data from many sources;
 * They clean up messy data, and use it to try to recover meaningful information.
 But they are sceptical, and know when the data cannot be trusted for strong conclusions.
 * They explore data, to find errors, and unexpected patterns.
 They will likely use different ways to make graphs and graphics from the data, to diagnose and summarize.
 * They work hard to understand the process that generated the data, to make their conclusions meaningful.
 * They understand variation, and the problems and limitations for drawing conclusions from noisy and incomplete data.
 * They often try and predict what new data will look like, from old data.
 They will use old and new methods to do this, including methods from machine learning and statistics.

 ## Conclusion

-Data science is new, and we are still working what it is.
+Data science is new, and we are still working out what it is.
 At the moment, it is best defined by what a data scientist does.
 A data scientist uses programming as the basis for a deeper, more flexible approach to data analysis.
-That is what we will try to teach you on this course.

 ## References